valerymelou/cookiecutter-django/docs/developing-locally.rst

 .. _nodejs: http://nodejs.org/download/

-Optimized files are saved in the dist folder of the generated project which is included in your Django STATICFILES_DIRS.
+Optimized files are saved in the build folder at the root of the generated project which is included in your Django STATICFILES_DIRS.

 To read about all included gulp tasks see :ref:`gulp-tasks`.